ocaml/merlin/doc/dev/PROTOCOL.md

 Returns supported compiler flags.The purpose of this command is to implement interactive completion of compiler settings in an IDE.

+### `holes`

+This command will return the ordered list of the positions and types of all holes in the current document.

 ### `jump -target <string> -position <position>`